thegooddocsproject/thegooddocsproject.github.io/roles.md

 Everyone contributing to, or using artifacts from, The Good Docs Project is considered part of our community.
 We encourage all community members to actively participate in our activities.
 This includes:

 *   Participate in our forums and vote on motions.
-*   Raise and comment on bugs.
+*   Raise and comment on issues.
 *   Suggest fixes by raising pull requests.

 **Access:**